inbo/data-publication/datasets/visfauna-ijzer-occurrences/README.md

-# Visfauna - Juvenile and adult fishes in riparian habitats along the river Yser
+# Visfauna - Juvenile and adult fishes in riparian habitats along the river Yser in Flanders, Belgium

-*Visfauna - Juvenile and adult fishes in riparian habitats along the river Yser* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) at http://dataset.inbo.be/visfauna-ijzer-occurrences.
+*Visfauna - Juvenile and adult fishes in riparian habitats along the river Yser in Flanders, Belgium* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) at http://dataset.inbo.be/visfauna-ijzer-occurrences.

 ## Data publication process